[ Printer Friendly Version ] [ Report Abuse ]

 Chapter 1 : Weak

-As I stared at the drizzling rain outside from the window of my mom’s car in silence, I decided that I wouldn’t miss it much here.
+As I stared at the drizzling rain outside the window of my mom’s car in silence, I decided that I wouldn’t miss it much here.
 I pressed my forehead against the cool glass, my mood still upbeat despite the gloomy weather.
-I drummed my fingers against my thigh in unison with the rain that was tapping lightly against my window, trying to contain myself.
+I drummed my fingers against my thigh in unison with the rain as it made pattering noises against the window, trying to contain myself.
 I wouldn’t miss it here at all.
 The whole “attachment” act had died years ago along with my huge, untamed head of hair.
 And not to mention, after 6 years of the same routine, I just got used to it.
 Needless to say, I was detached.
 Detached from the near- constant rainy days and stupid football matches.
 I couldn’t deny that I ached to see everyone again, especially Ron.
 I hadn’t seen him since the last school year had ended.
 Most of all, I couldn’t wait to get into that huge library again and catch up on my reading.
 I sighed in the backseat, ready to get out of London.

 Crookshanks, who was sleeping beside me, lifted his head slowly at my noise.
 He meowed and pawed my hand softly, asking to be pet.
 I placed my hand behind his left ear and scratched him; he purred loudly in response.
 He arched his neck towards me so I would scratch in the right place.
 I smiled at him as I responded to his request.

 “I’m fine,” I responded simply, looking back outside.
 In those two seconds, I had almost forgotten my excitement.
-Now I recognized all of the buildings as being near the train station and Platform 9 ¾.
+I memorized the buildings leading up to Kings Cross Station years ago, and could tell we were close.
 I sat up straighter and I began strumming my fingers again.
-It hadn’t hit me until now how close I was to everything again.
 As my mom pulled into the station parking lot and stopped, I nearly threw myself out of the car.
-She sensed my nervy behavior, and I was sure that it was because she had been especially detective-like lately.
-She could read me even more brilliantly now then she ever has before.
-All of her senses had been thrown out of tune now that she was pregnant again.
-That was one thing I would miss- seeing my little sibling grow in her stomach.
-She was due in late December.
+She could sense my nervy behavior, and I was sure that it was because she had been especially detective-like lately.
+She could read me even more brilliantly now then she ever had before, being pregnant and all.
+That was one thing I would miss: seeing my little sibling grow in her stomach.
+Mum was due in late December.

 I only managed to give her a quick grin before turning and almost running to the back of the car.
-The rain was coming down a little heavier as I began to pull out my trunk while my mom walked to the carport to grab a trolley.
+The rain picked up as I opened the trunk to gather my belongings, my mum walking off to the carport to grab a trolley.
 I stopped short at Crooshank’s cage.
 I suddenly wasn’t sure I would bring him.
 He had recently become more of a pest than a pet this past summer, and I decided to ask my mum if he could stay behind.
 I could hear the wheels of the metal trolley rattling behind me.

 I heard a familiar voice behind me, though it wasn’t my mother.
 “Hermione!”